Biography

 Aside his intensive charity work he took part in an interesting youtube release called The Proxy.
 He's also returned for a short reunion with Dickens by appearing on The Charles Dickens Show which was produced for BBC Education.
 A completely different project was BBC One's sitcom Me & Mrs Jones which was broadcast in October/November 2012 and is planned to come out on DVD in the UK by mid-November.

-He'll also be back on international TV screens as Canadian Chief Inspector Armand Gamache in the made-into-film debut novel by Louise Penny, called Still Life.
+He was back on international TV screens as Canadian Chief Inspector Armand Gamache in the made-into-film debut novel by Louise Penny, called Still Life.
 The novel won awards, including the "New Blood" Dagger award in the United Kingdom, the Arthur Ellis Award in Canada for best first crime novel, the Dilys Award, the Anthony Award and the Barry Award for Best First Novel in the United States.
 The project is produced by the CBC (Canadian Broadcasting Company) and is scheduled to be shown in Canada in 2013.
 The made-for-TV movie has already been sold to the UK and the USA.
 Nat also added his creative talent to the upcoming short film "Don't Miss The Cup", a crowd funded project by newcomer Tracey Adam.

 Stay tuned for more fascinating stuff...